 If you’re travelling to a location with disease carrying insects then you will most likely need something a longer track record that OLE.
 In 2018 the Environmental Working Group (EWG) an environmental and health watchdog in the US, issued their guide to insect repellents.
 It does include OLE but they don’t recommend it for high risk areas.
 They claim that additional testing is required to determine that offers the same protection as Picardin and DEET in countries with disease carrying mosquitoes and ticks.

-PS – This time in previous years I’ve published the following blog posts
+PS – This time in previous years I’ve published the following articles

 - Decluttering but don’t want to fill a skip?